zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Habryka struggles to explain why he wrote such a detailed ban announcement, rather than just admitting[^admitting] that he's personally fed up with Achmiz without trying to justify that further:

 > And then there is also a third thing, which makes me want to be particularly detailed and concrete and give lots of arguments and models here, which is more relevant for Said in-particular.
 And that thing is the feeling of being insane, of at the same time really feeling like something hurtful and harmful is happening, while tons of people around you are denying that any such thing is going on, is at the core of a lot of the complaints I have received over the years about Said, and is also at the core of my own bad experiences with Said.
-More specifically the thing where I read a top-level that I cannot help but read in a sneering voice, dripping with judgement, pointing a finger at me or the author in a way that summons judgement and punishment, but which as soon as its called out disappears, denies it ever existed, or keeps slipping away, redefining itself in endless circles.
+More specifically the thing where I read a top-level that I cannot help but read in a sneering voice, dripping with judgement, pointing a finger at me or the author in a way that summons judgement and punishment, but which as soon as its [_sic_] called out disappears, denies it ever existed, or keeps slipping away, redefining itself in endless circles.
 >
 > And I don't know, maybe any attempt to disentangle the things that are going on and to try to make some kind of compelling demonstration that I and others are not insane is doomed.